Reviews and overviews of mid/high segment cameras, software and other photographic stuff.

 We will compare here the characteristics of all of these cameras in a side-by-side table so that it is easier to pick up which is the best for anyone's need.

-In this article we will review the zoom lens Sony FE 24-105mm f/4 G OSS, available since end of 2017 (all details in our card here) at a price of around $1300, not cheap so we expect a good value.
+In this article we will review the zoom lens Sony FE 24-105mm f/4 G OSS, available since end of 2017 (all details in our lens database here) at a price of around $1300, not cheap so we expect good performances for the price.
 Let's see.

 After the announcement from Adobe last October that there will be no more a perpetual licence for Lightroom but just a monthly subscription including also cloud storage and/or Photoshop, many hobbyist photographers have started to look for alternative software that do not required to pay more than 100 $/€ per year to be used.
 Competing companies are pushing more than ever their products to make the best of this period and attract photographers away from Adobe.